How much does mulch cost?

 How many bags of mulch are in a yard?

-Most mulch bags have 1 to 3 cubic feet in volume, so you would need 9 to 27 bags to get one cubic yard.
+Most mulch bags have 1 to 3 cubic feet in volume, so there are 9 to 27 bags of mulch in one cubic yard.
 To find out how many bags are in a yard, divide the number of cubic feet in a yard (27) by the cubic feet in the bag.

 How much does a bag of mulch weigh?